Rational singularities of $G$-saturation: Notation

+\begin{proposition} Let $H$ be a connected algebraic group and $X$ be an $H$-variety.
+If $X$ has rational singularities, then there exists a $H$-equivariant rational resolution of $X$. \end{proposition}

+\begin{proof} First note that $X$ has an $H$-equivariant resolution of singularities, namely $\pi:\tilde{X}\to X$, see for example \cite[Proposition 3.9.1]{Ko}.
+On the other hand, the rational singularities of $X$ and Remark iv (or Lemma 1) in \cite{V:1977} imply that $\pi$ must carry the property of being rational singularities. \end{proof}

-Let $X$ be an $H$-variety.
-The associated bundle over $G/H$ is denoted by $G\times^HX$.
-It is known that the ring of regular functions (global sections) on $G\times^HX$ coincides with the ring of $H$-invariant regular functions on $G\times X$,
+Next let $P$ be a parabolic subgroup of $G$.
+The associated bundle of a $P$-variety $X$ over $G/P$ is denoted by $G\times^PX$.
+It is known that the ring of global sections on $G\times^PX$ coincides with the ring of $P$-invariant global sections on $G\times X$.
+In particular, we have